 The second type of technology we use to convert sunlight into electricity is very different from solar panels.
 This particular method utilizes reflectors (like mirrors) that concentrate sunlight onto small, highly efficient solar collectors.
 Inside those collectors, it heats up some sort of fluid – whether that’s water, molten salt or even forms of synthetic oil.
 Once that fluid produces a little steam, it can be then used to drive electric generators.

-To put it mildly – you won’t be fitting one of these guys on your roof.
-They’re just too big.
-In fact, these plants operate on a gigantic scale and generate almost 1,000 times the electricity that’d be necessary to power a home system.
+Now, you won’t be fitting one of these guys on your roof.
+These plants operate on a gigantic scale and can generate almost 1,000 times the electricity that’d be necessary to power a home system.
 They can also cost hundreds of millions, sometimes billions of dollars.
-They’re used to help power entire regions, facilities and the like.
+This is why they’re used to help power large facilities and even entire regions.

 Another unique way solar is being used today is for a source of heat, not electricity.
 There’s a form of this technology called solar water heating – that can provide a building with hot water simply by running water itself past an energy collector before dispersing from its source.
 When you look at the cost to heat a building – 14% of it alone comes from water – so this can be a huge cost savings over time.

 Solar heating also helps buildings stay warm without extra equipment and systems.
-When leveraged properly they can completely replace traditional heating systems and are finding a particular home in commercial properties.
-And make no bones about it – not only is the landlord saving money, but he or she also doesn’t have to pass the expense along to his tenants, which is big in the renting world.
-And as always – it’s great to be green when you can – and with zero carbon emissions, it makes solar heating one of the most environmentally friendly options out there.
+When leveraged properly they can completely replace traditional heating systems.
+They are also finding a home in commercial properties.
+Not only is the landlord saving money, but he or she also doesn’t have to pass the expense along to his tenants, which is big in the renting world.
+It’s great to be green when you can!
+With zero carbon emissions, solar heating is one of the most environmentally friendly options out there.

 Coronado Solar is one of the best solar companies in Florida.
 With licenses in general contracting and roofing IN ADDITION to our solar license and an A+ rating with the BBB, we pride ourselves on being one of Florida’s premier solar companies.
 Our solar panels are some of the best in the business for your home and we even offer commercial solar installation.
 For a free quote, click HERE.